elastic/kibana/src/legacy/core_plugins/ui_metric/README.md

 That's all you need to do!

-To track multiple metrics within a single request, provide an array of metric types, e.g. `trackMetric('<MetricType>', ['my_event1', 'my_event2', 'my_event3'])`.
+To track multiple metrics within a single request, provide an array of events, e.g. `trackMetric('<MetricType>', ['my_event1', 'my_event2', 'my_event3'])`.

-**NOTE:** When called, this function sends a `POST` request to `/api/ui_metric/{appName}/{metricType}`.
-It's important that this request is sent via the `trackUiMetric` function, because it contains special logic for blocking the request if the user hasn't opted in to telemetry.

 ### Disallowed characters

-The colon and comma characters (`,`, `:`) should not be used in app name or metric types.
-Colons play a sepcial role in how metrics are stored as saved objects, and the API endpoint uses commas to delimit multiple metric types in a single API request.
+The colon character (`:`) should not be used in app name or event names.
+Colons play a sepcial role in how metrics are stored as saved objects.

 ### Tracking timed interactions